Kosovo Liberation Army: Background

 A key precursor to the Kosovo Liberation Army was the People's Movement of Kosovo (LPK).
 This group, who argued Kosovo's freedom could be won only through armed struggle, traces back to 1982, and played a crucial role in the creation of the KLA in 1993.
 Fund-raising began in the 1980s in Switzerland by Albanian exiles of the violence of 1981 and subsequent émigrés.
 Slobodan Milošević revoked Kosovan autonomy in 1989, returning the region to its 1945 status, ejecting ethnic Albanians from the Kosovan bureaucracy and violently putting down protests.
 In response, Kosovar Albanians established the Democratic League of Kosovo (LDK).
 Headed by Ibrahim Rugova, its goal was independence from Serbia, but via peaceful means.
 To this end, the LDK set up and developed a "parallel state" with a particular focus on education and healthcare.

 Albanian nationalism was a central tenet of the KLA and many in its ranks supported the creation of a Greater Albania, which would encompass all Albanians in the Balkans, stressing Albanian culture, ethnicity and nation.
-It was considered a terrorist group until the breakup of Yugoslavia.
 The KLA itself disavowed the creation of a 'Greater Albania'.
 The KLA made their name known publicly for the first time in 1995, and a first public appearance followed in 1997, at which time its membership was still only around 200.
 Critical of the progress made by Rugova, the KLA received boosts from the 1995 Dayton Accords— these granted Kosovo nothing, and so generated a more widespread rejection of the LDK's peaceful methods — and from looted weaponry that spilled into Kosovo after the Albanian rebellion of 1997.
 During 1997–98, the Kosovo Liberation Army moved ahead of Rugova's LDK, a fact starkly illustrated by the KLA's Hashim Thaçi leading the Kosovar Albanians at the Rambouillet negotiations of spring 1999, with Rugova as his deputy.